 17.01.2020 » Cristiano Ronaldo stats for club and country

 We all know that Cristiano Ronaldo will go down in history books as one of, if not the greatest football player of all time.
 He's one of the deadliest attackers in the game, with over 700 career goals and many more assists.
-Still, many people are doubting his performances and accomplishments he had over the years, which is why we wanted to remind them of just how good Ronaldo was for every club he played for.
+Still, many people are doubting his performances and accomplishments he had over the years, which is why we wanted to remind them of just how good Ronaldo was for every club he played for and why he often leads the Champions League top scorers table, year after year.
 It all started in Sporting CP in 2002, then in Manchester United from 2003 to 2009, followed by Real Madrid between 2009 and 2018, until he finally moved to Italy to play for Juventus.
 Before we take a look at his stats, let's see what the odds say about him and his current team – Juventus.

 Cristiano Ronaldo - Never slow down!

 After Ronaldo's hat-trick against Cagliari earlier this month, his odds of being the top goalscorer in Serie A have increased dramatically.
 Although Ciro Immobile is still leading the race with 4/11, Cristiano is right behind him with 9/2.
 Judging by his pace, he may top the list very soon.
 His odds of being the top goalscorer in the Champions League are 45/1.

 As far as his team, Juventus, they are the biggest favourites to win the Italian league.
 The club's odds are 4/11.
 Inter is the only team that comes close to them with 3/1.
 La Vecchia Signora is also among the favourites in the Champions League – its odds are currently sitting at 11/1.